joshwcomeau/new-component/README.md

   }
 }
 ```

+(Ideally, the plugin would consume your project's prettier settings automatically!
+But I haven't built this yet.
+PRs welcome!)

 <br />

 ## Platform Support

 This has only been tested in macOS.
 I think it'd work fine in linux, but I haven't tested it.
 Windows is a big question mark (would welcome contribution here!).

 <br />

-## TODO

-This is a brand new thing!
-I'd like to add more functionality:

-- Built-in support for common style tools (CSS modules, Aphrodite, styled-components, etc).
-- Better error messaging, more edge-case support
-- Editor integrations :o

 ## Development

 To get started with development:

-* Check out this git repo locally, you will need to ensure you have Yarn installed globally.
+- Check out this git repo locally, you will need to ensure you have Yarn installed globally.
-* In the folder run `yarn install`
+- In the folder run `yarn install`
-* Check that command runs `node ../new-component/src/index.js --help`
+- Check that command runs `node ../new-component/src/index.js --help`
-* Alternatively you can set up a symlink override by running `npm link` then `new-component --help`.
+- Alternatively you can set up a symlink override by running `npm link` then `new-component --help`.
 Note: this will override any globally installed version of this package.